-You’ve finally got your hands on some of our organic, Japanese and stone-ground Matcha Maiden matcha powder and you’re probably now wondering what to do with it.
+You’ve finally got your hands on some of our organic, Japanese and stone-ground matcha green tea powder and you’re probably now wondering what to do with it.

-Maybe you’ve been having matcha lattes at the cafes around town for ages now and figured you should just try making the matcha latte at home for yourself, rather than fork out $4-5 each time!
+Maybe you’ve been having matcha lattes at the cafes around town for ages now and figured you should just try making it at home for yourself, rather than fork out $4-5 each time!

-We’ve broken down the process into simple steps for you to nail the perfect and easiest matcha latte recipe EVER!
+We’ve broken down the process into simple steps for you to nail the perfect and easiest recipe to try at home!

-- 1/2 Tea Spoon Match Maiden Matcha Powder (1 Tea Spoon If you like strong latte)
+- 1/2 Tea Spoon Organic Matcha Powder (1 Tea Spoon If you like strong latte)

 - 1/4 cup of Hot Water (Not boiled water)